daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

   We are mostly interesting on commercials - Bullish is when COT commercials (Red color) indicator on a Asset is above zero, otherwise it's Bearish when COT commercials Red colored indicator line is below 0

+### Institutional Order Flow & Liquidity

+If Market price is going Higher - we can expect that it may draw on **Buystop Liquidiry** and then:
+* Continue go Higher to draw on Higher Buy Stops Liquidity (too clean, double tops, etc)
+* Continue go Higher to rebalance BISI FVG which was previously form Higher
+* Continue go Higher to make a Higher High
+* Do reversal to move Lower to draw on Sellstop Liquidity in nearest future

+If Market price is going Lower - we can expect that it may draw on **Sellstop Liquidiry** and then:
+* Continue go Lower to draw on Lower Sellstop Liquidity (too clean, double tops, etc)
+* Continue go Lower to rebalance SIBI FVG which was previously form Lower
+* Continue go Lower to make a Lower Low
+* Do reversal to move Higher to draw on Buystop Liquidity in nearest future

 ## Mastering High Probability Scalping (2017)
 ICT Directional Bias For Sculping